rohanverma94/GPX-treeline/README.md

-## Addon and Client for TreelineDB
+## Graph Primitives eXtension for Treeline

-Objective of this project is to make tooling and ecosystem around Treeline storage engine for fedora and other distribution.
+Objective of this project is to make Graph database around Treeline storage engine for fedora and other distribution.

 To build
 ```